Takatak (film)

 Takatak is a 2019 Indian Marathi-language adult comedy film directed by Milind Kavde and produced by Purple Bull Entertainment.
-The film starring Prathamesh Parab, Ritika Shrotri, Abhijeet Amkar and Pranali Bhalerao in the leading roles.
+The film starring Prathamesh Parab, Ritika Shrotri, Abhijit Amkar and Pranali Bhalerao in the leading roles.
 The film was a commercial success grossed over ₹14.27 crore in three weeks.

 Plot

 Calm and experienced Kamakshi's marriage to a porn addict and Minakshi's involvement in a romantic triangle set her and her wild and impetuous younger sister on a roller coaster trip.